smuth4/smuth.me/content/post/enabling-nfs-proxmox-lxc.md

 allows NFS mounting for the specified container, although a restart will be necessary for the setting to take effect.
 You can verify this by running `grep nfs /var/lib/lxc/${CID}/apparmor/lxc-${CID}_\<-var-lib-lxc\>`, which return a line like `mount fstype=nfs,`.
 Other filesystems can also be allowed by separating the different types with semicolons.

-This change was release in version 2.0-28 of the pve-container package, so it's easy tell if you are affected:
+This change was released in version 2.0-28 of the pve-container package, so it's easy tell if you are affected:

 ```
 $ dpkg -s pve-container | grep '^Version:'